Approaching a century after the Hague Rules were established (in 1924), it may at last be clear what is meant by "unit".

 Postscript

 While the case identified above concerned consideration of the limitation applicable to bulk cargoes, it is worthy of note that added weight has now been given to issues of enumeration of "units" for containerised cargo.
-An English Commercial Court decision was reported in May
+An English Commercial Court decision was reported in May last year and the Court of Appeal has upheld the first instance decision.

 As noted previously, this case represents a significant clarification of the definition of "unit" under both the Hague Rules and Hague-Visby Rules in English law.
 Interestingly, a very similarly composed appeal bench found the reasoning in 'Aqasia' of assistance.